AlexanderRadovic/KaggleDataScienceBowl2018/README.md

 - **maskRCNNTest.py** a script to produce the final kaggle submission csv on the test dataset
 - **nucleiDataConfigs.py** classes in the style of the MaskRCNN implementation I use, which describe how to load the training images.

-## TODO:
-- ~~Explore augmentation through zooming on larger images~~
-- ~~Explore splitting images up rather than resizing~~
-- ~~Explore more nuanced conventional computer vision tools to split overlapping masks from the UNet, in particular the watershed algorithm.~~
-- ~~Explore using UNet output as an extra channel for MaskRCNN~~